Originally published February 18, 2019; most recently updated November 22, 2021.

 Both platforms allow authors to buy their own books at cost plus shipping.
 Printing costs are in a similar range, but KDP is consistently less expensive than IngramSpark.

 Hardback is more expensive than paperback by about 2.5x.
-The same book that was $2.65 on KDP in paperback is $7.30 in hardback.
-On IS, the $3.32 paperback becomes $9.47 as a hardback.
+The same book that was $2.80 on KDP in paperback is $7.45 in hardback.
+On IS, the $3.38 paperback becomes $9.47 as a hardback.

 Distribution

-• You, the author, are the publisher.
+• You, the author, are both the author and the publisher.

+When you publish on KDP, KDP automatically feeds the Amazon retail marketplaces.
 Using KDP for print-on-demand appears to give you an edge in the Amazon search engine algorithm over books published elsewhere (like on IngramSpark).
 All other things being equal, greater visibility leads to greater sales.

 IngramSpark is the equivalent of KDP, but IngramSpark does not have an owned sales platform equivalent to Amazon.
-What IngramSpark has is the near-equivalent of KDP’s expanded distribution, which is Ingram, the sibling-company book distributor.
-(In fact, KDP’s expanded distribution goes through Ingram.)
+What IngramSpark does have is Ingram, its sibling-company book distributor.
+When you use IngramSpark, your book is available through Ingram to online stores (including Amazon) and brick-and-mortar stores.

 One of the big benefits of using IngramSpark is that bookstores and other brick-and-mortar retailers are already used to buying books from Ingram (the distribution channel) as a part of their regular purchasing process.